Ph.D. in Computer Science

 - Research assistants conduct innovative research in cooperation with and under the supervision of department faculty.
 They are expected to conduct experiments, implement prototype systems, develop new theories, and attend conferences or publish work in scholarly journals.

 Graduate assistantships are valued at an estimated $34,000 and include a monthly stipend of $1,900, a per credit grant-in-aid, health insurance, and in-state resident status for tuition purposes.
 If you are selected for an assistantship, you will receive additional details about your funding package at that time.
-Individual academic departments make decisions on awarding the graduate assistantships and students should contact the department directly or the faculty supervisor they are interested in working with.
+Students should contact the faculty supervisor they are interested in working with.
 Assistantships do not have to be from the department you are studying in.

 Details on graduate research assistantships funded by the College of Engineering are available on the College website.